1. 3DS Blog

 header

-What happens to a product when you’ve finished using it?
+What happens to a product when you’re finished using it?
 Maybe parts of it get recycled.
 Or maybe it heads straight to landfill, joining the colossal 2.12 billion tons of waste that gets dumped every year.
-It’s a question we’re being asked to consider more and more, especially when as much as 99% of the items we buy are discarded within just six months.
-How can a circular economy help reduce this level of waste and protect our planet?
+It’s a question that consumers and businesses are asked to consider more and more, consideringas much as 99% of the items we buy are discarded within just six months.

-Industry bodies like the UN-Habitat, an organization within the United Nations (UN) focused on urbanization, call on society to change the way we consume goods, and look to repair broken items, recycle correctly and avoid single-use plastics.
-Meanwhile businesses are being asked to think about what will happen to their products once they’ve fulfilled their intended function and find ways to restore and regenerate them, instead of letting them go to waste.
+There is a call from industry bodies like the UN-Habitat, an organization within the United Nations (UN) focused on urbanization, for society to change the way we consume goods,, recycle, and treat broken items.
+Meanwhile, businesses are being asked to think more critically about what will happen to their products once they’ve fulfilled their intended function and find new ways to restore and regenerate them, instead of letting them go to waste.
 We call this the circular economy.

-The Ellen Macarthur Foundation, a key proponent of the circular economy and one of the first to coin the term, defines the circular economy as a system “where waste is eliminated, resources are circulated, and nature is regenerated.”
-It encourages businesses to move away from the prevalent take-make-waste system and embrace the circular economy, where waste isn’t produced in the first place.
+The Ellen MacArthur Foundation, a key proponent of the circular economy and one of the first to coin the term, defines the circular economy as a system “where waste is eliminated, resources are circulated, and nature is regenerated.”
+It encourages businesses to move away from the prevalent ‘take-make-waste’ system and adopt the circular economy, where waste isn’t produced in the first place.

 Legislation, including the EU’s Action Plan for the Circular Economy and China’s Circular Economy Promotion Law, is helping to drive real change.
 These laws encourage businesses to invest in the circular economy and find ways of the transforming their industries, so they serve people and the environment.

-As businesses ramp up their sustainability policies and adapt their processes and products to make better use of what is already available to them, here are six circular economy examples:
+As businesses ramp up their sustainability policies and adapt their processes and products to make better use of what is already available to them, here are six circular economy examples to inspire your own circular practices:

 Built over 130 years ago,the Eiffel Tower in Paris is one of the world’s most iconic landmarks and a symbol of scientific and technical progress for its time.
 Fast forward to today and how could it be reimagined to be more sustainable?